Why is New Hampshire's primary a national news story?

 Success or failure in New Hampshire can make or break or revive a presidential candidate.
 But why?

 Although only a tiny number of delegates are chosen, the New Hampshire primary’s vast importance comes from the massive media coverage it receives.
-In recent years, it and the Iowa caucuses receivedabout as much media attention as all the other state primaries combined.
+In recent years, it and the Iowa caucuses received

 The result is a public relations bonanza for a tiny state that most people cannot pick off of a map and whose main tourist attractions consist of such forgettable sites as – listed in this order by state tourism officials: